impredicative/gec/README.md

 It can be auto-determined if a command is run from its encrypted or decrypted directory.
 When it can be auto-determined, to disambiguate a command's arguments that follow, it can alternatively be specified as a period.

+The minimally relevant repo-specific commands are listed in the **Workflow** section.

 #### Informational
 * **`? [<repo>]`**: Alias of `status`.
 * **`check.git [<repo>]`**: Use `git-sizer` to check various sizes of the git repo to determine if a size limit is exceeded.
 It is run automatically by `commit` when needed.